DisStat/DisStat-npm/README.md

 /*
  * Posts data for a custom graph to DisStat.
- * Note that using a not used type here creates the custom graph on DisStat if you have enough unused graph slots.
+ * Note that using a new type here creates the custom graph
+ * on DisStat if you have enough unused graph slots.
- * Don't use names like "servers" or "users" here, as they are reserved for the main graphs, and would get overwritten.
+ * Don't use names like "servers" or "users" here, as they are reserved
+ * for the main graphs, and would get overwritten.
  *
  * @param {string} type - The name of the custom graph to post to
  * @param {string|Number} value1? - First custom value (e.g. an event name like "interactionCreate")